dominodatalab/ddl-end-to-end-examples/README.md

 6. Example [notebook](mlflow_external_access/access_mlflow_externally.ipynb) demostrating to accesss Domino MLflow externally.
 This capability is crucial when downloading models using your CI/CD pipelines

 For Domino Flows follow this [repo](https://github.com/dominodatalab/domino-MLops-flows).

+> For executing the [Ray based notebook](notebooks/basic_ray_job.ipynb) make sure to install the [ddl-cluster-scaler](https://github.com/dominodatalab/ddl-cluster-scaler).
+> This is necessary to ensure you can manually via API scale the cluster up and down from your notebook

+## Domino Environments

+To create Domino Environments for Spark and Ray follow this [document](https://github.com/dominodatalab/ddl-cluster-scaler/blob/main/README_DOMINO_ENVIRONMENTS.md